 Physiology is the field of biology that deals with function in living organisms.
 The academic foundation of the department is the knowledge of how humans and animals function at the level of genes, cells, organs and systems.
-A graduate degree in integrative physiology provides opportunities for careers in academia, industry and the health professions.
+A graduate degree in the Department of Integrative Physiology at the University of Colorado Boulder provides opportunities for careers in academia, industry and the health professions.

 Bachelor's–Accelerated Master's Degree Program

 Students may earn this degree as part of the Bachelor's–Accelerated Master's (BAM) degree program, which allows currently enrolled CU Boulder undergraduate students the opportunity to earn a bachelor's and master's degree in a shorter period of time.

 For more information, see the Accelerated Master's tab for the associated bachelor's degree(s): Integrative Physiology - Bachelor of Arts (BA)